Al-Ula: Timeline

+Archaeological investigations

 The most detailed study of the area was made by the French priests Antonin Jaussen and Raphaël Savignac, who visited the area three times, in 1907, 1908 and 1910.
 They studied the remains at Hegra and Dedan and collected a large number of Lihyanite, Minaean, Thamudic, and Nabataean inscriptions.
 Accordingly, it was their work that came to constitute the basis for all further study and research in the area's history.

 The first European traveller of modern times to describe the town was Charles Doughty in 1876.
 Charles Huber was in al-Ula in 1881–1882.
 He returned in 1883 accompanied by Julius Euting.
 In 1968 a team of archaeologists from the University of London investigated 15 inscriptions.